astridx/meinblog/content/posts/joomla/6den-menupunkt-mit-einer-variablen-versehen.en.md

 > You can do without the check `if (!isset($this->message))` in the new variant because the statement `get('show_text', "Hi");` catches the error that occurs when the parameter `show_text` is not set.
 Whenever the value `show_text` is not set, the second parameter<!-- \index{Parameter} --> `"Hi"` is used as default.

-Combined, the file looks like the following in the Diff view:
+The complete file looks like this in the Diff view:

 [components/com_foos/ src/Model/FooModel.php](https://github.com/astridx/boilerplate/blob/56a9f22f960df214695b4719046f9573fa354451/src/components/com_foos/src/Model/FooModel.php)